The Philosophy of No Philosophy

 Talk presented to the members of the Riverview Dharma Centre on Saturday, October 1, 2016.

 Any tradition that attributes a special authority to one or more founders faces the same problem of documentation: how do we know what the original teachings were and, once we identify them, how are we to understand their meaning?
 The latter ranges from the problem of translation to the problem of understanding the meaning of meaning itself, while the former also relates to the problem of preservation.
 This aspect of Buddhism is like any other religion.
 Islam has the Qu’ran, Christianity the Gospel, the Jews the Torah; Hindus have the Vedas, the Taoists have the Tao Te Ching.
 The historicity of some of these texts is ambiguous; in the case of traditions that emphasize an historical teacher, the hermeneutical problem is intensified.
 In the case of Buddhism, the primary historical source represents a developmental period of 375 to 387 years (404 BCE–29 or 17 BCE, following Wynne).
 Even if we reject the naïve hermeneutic that a later text is automatically invalid, identifying the historical core of the original teaching is interesting, subject to the proviso that we cannot conflate “earliest” with “literally identical to the words of the Buddha.”
-In addition, we may assume that there were many other texts of the same provenance that were lost.
+In addition, we may assume that there were many other texts of the same or even earlier provenance that were lost.

 Even more vexed is the question whether originality even matters?
 Are the literal words of the Buddha necessarily definitive?
 The Buddha, like all historical phenomena, existed in a relative and contingent samsaric context, and therefore all of his manifestations and appearances are karmically conditioned, including whatever insights concerning dharma that the Buddha bestowed directly upon his contemporaries and upon those of us who hear them indirectly.
 Even if we accept the archaic claim that the Buddha was omniscient in some sense, we may question the omniscience of his disciples.
 Theravadins, anticipating this problem, insist that the arhants were infallible, but even this leaves open the questions of unknown teachings, lost texts, and subsequent misinterpretations by non-arhants.
 The evidence of the texts themselves is that the Buddha tailored his teachings to his audience.
 The true object of study in Buddhism is not the person or circumstances of the historical Buddha, it is what the Buddha himself indicated in his thoughts, words, and actions, i.e., the dharma, at which he pointed like the famous finger pointing at the moon.
 The Pali Canon says that the Buddha de-emphasized leadership and directed his followers to understand the dharma directly for themselves.
 Thus, Buddhology is based on a false premise.
 Any study of the oldest Buddhist scripture must have for its objective the revelation of the one true object of study, the dharma itself.
 This is a significantly larger study than historicism or linguistics can comprehend.
 The Pali Canon says that the Buddha hesitated to teach, and finally only agreed to teach after being petitioned by God himself; he said that he knew much, much more than he taught; he taught different truths to different people, based on their circumstances and needs, including religion to the householders, meditation to the monastics, and wisdom to the arhants.
 Dharma is protean and adjusts itself continuously to the circumstances of the time.
 For this reason alone, fundamentalism is fatuous.